Shop Flower · Evening · Connoisseur · Slow hours

 Sativa, indica, or hybrid, what should I buy?

-Tell us the time of day, the activity, and whether you want alert or sleepy.
-We route from there.
-The terpene chart on the COA predicts effect more reliably than the sativa, indica, or hybrid label.
+Tell a budtender the time of day, the activity, and whether you want to feel alert or relaxed.
+The terpene and cannabinoid chart on the Certificate of Analysis is a better guide than the category label alone.

 How do I store flower to keep it fresh?

-Sealed glass container, room temperature, in a dark cabinet, with a Boveda 62 humidity pack.
-Avoid plastic bags.
-Avoid the refrigerator.
-Peak quality holds six to nine months from harvest date.
+Use a sealed glass container at room temperature in a dark cabinet, ideally with a humidity pack.
+Avoid plastic bags and the refrigerator.

 Do you carry sun-grown flower?